Classification of Rank 2 Cluster Varieties: Introduction

-{\bf Classification:} \S \ref{classification} offers several equivalent classifications of rank $2$ cluster varieties, or rather, of the deformation types of the log Calabi-Yau surfaces $U$ that arise as the fibers of cluster $\s{X}$-varieties.
-The characterizations are based on several different properties of these varieties, including (but not limited to): \begin{itemize} \item The properties of the quivers and Cartan matrices associated to the cluster variety---e.g., Dynkin (finite-type), acyclic, or non-acyclic. \item The space of global regular functions on $U$---e.g., all constant, or including some, all, or no cluster $\s{X}$-monomials. \item The intersection data of the boundary $D$ for a compactification of $U$---e.g., whether $(D_i\cdot D_j)$ is negative (semi)definite or not.
-We call the cases which are not negative semidefinite {\it positive}, as in \cite{GHK1}. \item The geometry of $U^{\trop}$, including the monodromy and properties of lines. \item The intersection form $Q$ on the lattice $D^{\perp}\subset A_1(Y,\bb{Z})$ of curve classes which do not intersect any component of $D$. \item The intersection of the cluster complex (a subset of $\s{X}^{\trop}$) with $U^{\trop}$---e.g., some, all, or none of $U^{\trop}$. \end{itemize}
+We then turn to the main result of this paper, namely, a refinement of the characterization of positive log Calabi--Yau surfaces.
+These refined classifications are given in Theorem~\ref{all-wrap} (the positive non-acyclic cases), Theorem~\ref{not-all-wrap} (the acyclic cases), and Theorem~\ref{no-wrap} (the finite-type cases), with Proposition~\ref{SomeWrap} separating out the cases which are acyclic but not finite-type.
+The refined classification is based on several different properties of these varieties, including (but not limited to): \begin{itemize}\itemsep=0pt \item The properties of the quiver associated to the cluster variety~-- e.g., Dynkin (finite-type), acyclic, or non-acyclic. \item The space of global regular functions on $U$~-- e.g., all constant, or including some, all, or no cluster $\s{X}$-monomials. \item The geometry of $U^{\trop}$, including the monodromy and properties of lines. \item The intersection form $Q$ on the lattice $D^{\perp}\subset A_1(Y,\bb{Z})$ of curve classes which do not intersect any component of~$D$. \item The intersection of the Langlands dual cluster complex (a subset of $\s{X}^{\trop}$) with $U^{\trop}$~-- e.g., some, all, or none of~$U^{\trop}$. \end{itemize}

-For example, we find that $U$ corresponds to an ``acyclic'' cluster variety if and only if some straight lines in $U^{\trop}$ do not wrap all the way around the origin.
-The cases where no lines wrap correspond to ``finite-type'' cluster varieties.
-We show that the inverse monodromies of $U^{\trop}$ in these finite-type cases are Kodaira's monodromy matrices $I_n$, $II$, $III$, and $IV$, from his classification of singular fibers in elliptic surfaces in \cite{Kod}.
-Similarly, the non-acyclic positive cases correspond to Kodaira's matrices $I_n^*$, $II^*$, $III^*$, and $IV^*$---furthermore, the intersection form $Q$ on $D^{\perp}$ here is of type $D_{n+4}$ ($n\geq 0$) or $E_n$, $n=8$, $7$, or $6$, respectively (cf. Table \ref{wraptable}).
-The deformation types for these cases {\it are} uniquely determined by $U^{\trop}$, and we describe how to construct each of these cases explicitely.
+For example, we find that $U$ corresponds to an acyclic cluster variety if and only if some straight lines in $U^{\trop}$ do not wrap all the way around the origin.
+The cases where no lines wrap correspond to finite-type cluster varieties.
+We show that the inverse monodromies of $U^{\trop}$ in these finite-type cases are Kodaira's monodromy matrices $I_n$, $II$, $III$, and $IV$, from his classification of singular fibers in elliptic surfaces in \cite{Kod} (cf.\ Table~\ref{tab:no wrap} for a summary of these cases).
+Similarly, the non-acyclic positive cases correspond to Kodaira's matrices $I_n^*$, $II^*$, $III^*$, and~$IV^*$~-- furthermore, the intersection form $Q$ on $D^{\perp}$ here is of type $D_{n+4}$ ($n\geq 0$) or $E_n$, $n=8$, $7$, or $6$, respectively (cf.\ Table~\ref{wraptable}).
+The deformation types for the Kodaira-monodromy cases {\it are} uniquely determined by $U^{\trop}$, and we describe how to construct each of these cases explicitly.